jbandi/oldblog.jonasbandi.net/_posts/2016-04-22-weekend-reader-16.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1zj7M1LnJV4" frameborder="0" allowfullscreen></iframe>

 A great presentation about architecting modern user interface applications.
-Ultimately leading to the concepts implemented in Cycle.js, but the concepts are explained very nicely.
-I reccomend watching this presentation for everybody who is currently programming web applications with current JavaScript frameworks ...
+Ultimately leading to the concepts implemented in [Cycle.js](http://cycle.js.org/), however the concepts are explained very nicely and are valuable eeven if you don't use Cycle.js.
+I recommend watching this presentation for everybody who is currently programming web applications with current JavaScript frameworks ...

 ### [What's New in TypeScript?](https://channel9.msdn.com/Events/Build/2016/B881)